 Service Availability and Service Availably Credits.

 Availability Requirement.
-Contractor will make the Hosted Services and Software Available, as measured over the course of each calendar month during the Term and any additional periods during which Contractor does or is required to perform any Hosted Services (each such calendar month, a “Service Period”), at least 99.98% of the time, excluding only the time the Hosted Services are not Available solely as a result of one or more Exceptions (the “Availability Requirement”).
+Contractor will make the Hosted Services and Software Available, as measured over the course of each calendar month during the Term and any additional periods during which Contractor does or is required to perform any Hosted Services (each such calendar month, a “Service Period”), at least 99.9% of the time, excluding only the time the Hosted Services are not Available solely as a result of one or more Exceptions (the “Availability Requirement”).
 “Available” means the Hosted Services and Software are available and operable for access and use by the State and its Authorized Users over the Internet in material conformity with the Contract.
 “Availability” has a correlative meaning.
 The Hosted Services and Software are not considered Available in the event of a material performance degradation or inoperability of the Hosted Services and Software, in whole or in part.
-The Availability Requirement will be calculated for the Service Period as follows: (Actual Uptime – Total Minutes in Service Period Hosted Services or Software are not Available Due to an Exception) ÷ (Scheduled Uptime – Total Minutes in Service Period Hosted Services or Software are not Available Due to an Exception) x 100 = Availability.
+The Availability Requirement will be calculated for the Service Period as follows: the percentage availability of the Service in any month calculated in accordance with the following formula: ((Hours in a month) - (Hours of outage)) / (Hours in a month of warranted availability)

 Exceptions.
 No period of Hosted Services degradation or inoperability will be included in calculating Availability to the extent that such downtime or degradation is due to any of the following (“Exceptions”):